 Here's the thing - I am incredibly tired of being patient and seeing others be so patient.
 I recognize that I say this as someone who is incredibly impatient by nature, something I've long recognized as a flaw of my character.
 And yet, I cannot help myself from wondering how much longer we are going to play this game.
 At what point will we collectively say that it is time for the gloves to come off and for us to begin hitting back (verbally, of course) when it comes to persistent ignorance despite years of respectful correction and anti-atheist bigotry?

 Let me give you a specific example of what I'd like to see more of from atheists who interact with the news media.
 Penn Jillette recently appeared on a morning news show to plug his book, Every Day Is an Atheist Holiday!, and encountered considerable ignorance from anchor Robin Baumgarten.
 When she suggested that the title of Jillette's book had an angry undertone, he did not merely smile and brush past the comment; he called her on it.
-Here's the video (if you have trouble seeing it here, you can also try this link).

 At some point, I think it is fair for atheists in the U.S. to expect that most our Christian neighbors can set aside their ignorance and bigotry.
 And if they do not, then I think we need to be increasingly comfortable calling them out for it in the moment like Jillette did in this interview.
 Are we at this point yet?
 I certainly hope so.